mikephn/UVAE/README.md

                             batchRange=(1.0, 10.0), # expected range of score for batch labeling (defaults to min:1.0, max:number of batches)
                             batchWeight=1.0, # batch score contribution
                             perplexity=100) # LISI perplexity parameter

+uv.optimize(iterations=20, maxEpochs=50,
+            lossWeight=1.0, # scaling factor for the main loss compared to LISI or other custom loss lisiValidationSet=lisiSet)
 ```

 Any other metric can be added as a hyper-parameter optimisation loss by specifying a function which is called after each optimisation run.
 This function should accept the newly trained model as input, and return the loss contribution (lower is better):